Call us 203-307-5500

 Role-playing is the perfect opportunity for children to practice real-world skills without any pressure.
 Setting up a pretend grocery store, for example, lets them sort items, handle play money, and practice saying “please” and “thank you.”
 They can also pretend to make a phone call to a grandparent, set the table for dinner, or pack a suitcase for a trip.
 These simple activities help them build confidence and competence in everyday situations.
 Our own Enrichment Program uses this same idea, letting children learn practical skills like cooking in a fun, hands-on way.

-Introduce Math and STEM Through Play
+Play-Based Math and STEM Activities

 When you hear “math” and “science,” you might picture worksheets and lab coats, but for a kindergartener, these concepts are all about exploration and discovery.
 You don’t need flashcards or formal lessons to give your child a great foundation in these subjects.
 In fact, the most powerful learning happens right on the playroom floor.
 Through play, children naturally experiment with cause and effect, practice logical thinking, and build an understanding of how the world works.
 It’s how they learn to solve problems, test theories, and make sense of complex ideas in a way that feels exciting, not intimidating.